 Potential Challenges in INFP Relationships

-In my post, IP Relationship Difficulties, I discuss some of the challenges IP types may face with regard to communication in relationships.
+In my post, Relationship Challenges for IP Types, I discuss some of the challenges IPs may face with regard to communication in relationships.
 Like other IP types, INFPs are prone to conflate relational harmony with relational health.
 Their preference for outer harmony (consider, for instance, the Enneagram Nine “Peacemaker”), as well as the inferior nature of their extraverted Judging function (Te), can make it difficult for INFPs to readily express their concerns and grievances.
 INFPs must therefore be wary of the relational dangers of bottling their grievances or resentments.

 Another potential challenge for INFPs is balancing their relationship with the pursuit of their passion.
 Some INFPs bounce from job to job, or interest to interest, failing to land anywhere for very long.
 This lack of consistent direction can obviously be hard on their relationships, since the idea of “settling down” may seem irrelevant until they discover their passion or place in the world.